cyaninfinite/mkuno-pov/README.md

 A Persistence Of Vision (POV) display that utilizes a Hall sensor &amp; the onboard LEDs of the Maker Uno.

+## Components
+- Hall Sensor
+- Maker Uno
+- Jumper Wires

+## Requirements
+Ensure that the *MsTimer2* library is installed before running the sketch. <br/> More details can be found here: https://playground.arduino.cc/Main/MsTimer2

 ## Usage
 - Change the string variable in the _printMsg_ accordingly to what you want the POV to display.
 - There are a few preset constant string to test the fonts available: